 - Job Initiative, Job Assist and JobBridge may count towards the qualifying period for BTEA purposes

-- Time spent in prison in the Irish State can count towards the qualifying period provided you establish an entitlement to a qualifying social welfare payment.
+- If you spent time in prison in the Irish State, this can count towards the qualifying period provided you establish an entitlement to a qualifying social welfare payment

 - Time spent on Supplementary Welfare Allowance (SWA), the COVID-19 Pandemic Unemployment Payment or in Direct Provision can count towards the qualifying period for BTEA.

-- If you have been awarded statutory redundancy and are entitled to a qualifying social welfare payment immediately before you start the course you can get immediate access to the BTEA without any waiting period.
-You must take part in the BTEA scheme within one year of getting statutory redundancy and satisfy all the other conditions.
+- If you have been awarded statutory redundancy and are entitled to a qualifying social welfare payment immediately before you start the course, you can get immediate access to the BTEA.
+You must take part in the BTEA scheme within one year of getting statutory redundancy and satisfy all other conditions

 This provision only applies where you have established an entitlement to a qualifying social welfare payment immediately before you start your course of study.

-From 2016/17 academic year, people getting BTEA who start work during the academic year will be assessed under the rules (including means assessment) that apply to their primary payment.
+You cannot work full-time while receiving BTEA.
+If you work part-time while receiving BTEA, you will be assessed under the rules (including means assessment) that apply to their primary payment.
 The primary payment is the payment that you received before BTEA.
 You will not get BTEA during the summer months if you are returning to college for the next academic year.

-You might receive Jobseeker’s Allowance or Jobseeker’s Benefit during the summer period if you meet all the conditions associated to the payments.
+You might receive Jobseeker’s Allowance or Jobseeker’s Benefit during the summer period if you meet all the conditions associated with the payments.
 If you are getting a One-Parent Family Payment, Jobseeker’s Transitional payment or a disability payment before getting BTEA, you will continue to be paid BTEA during the summer as long as you are returning to the course.

 How do I apply for BTEA?